isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2980.md

 ---
-title: HRM Labs Shared Service - For Up to 15 Headcount
+title: DM MediaPlus Digital Marketing Package - Accelerate DM Package (SEO/SEM/SMA) [3 Months]
 permalink: /productivity-solutions-grant/solutionrepo/solution2980
 ---

 ### Description

-HRM Labs helps companies to handle their human resource administration and payroll processing work, and helps companies save time and money so they can focus more on business development success.
-Companies adopting HRM Labs Outsource service, no longer need to manage manual and complicated HR tasks.
-HRM Labs service automates processes from managing attendance, leave and payroll calculation to payslip release.
-HRM Labs addresses the problem faced by companies and helps employees to be more produ
+Mediaplus Digital is both Google and Facebook certified partner.
+A digital agency that balances social, search and business's online Brand identity.
+The goal is to help businesses set and achieve realistic goals and at the same time, increase the chatter and providing longevity to the business.

+With a deep understanding of clients, Mediaplus digital customizes solutions based on needs and desired outcomes.
+Leverage Mediaplus Digital's expertise to recommend viable paths to success.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Hrm_Labs_Desensitised_Annex_3_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/MediaPlus_Desensitised_Annex_3_Part_5.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria